Bankruptcy & Family Law in Australia

 Suspension of Family Law Proceedings

-Claims Against Property Vested In The Trustee
+Claims Against Property Vested in the Trustee

 The spouse who is not bankrupt can still make a claim on the property which has vested in the trustee, but they might face delays as the bankruptcy trustee needs to assess and deal with the property.
 In some cases, the non-bankrupt spouse can claim that certain property should be excluded from the bankruptcy and transferred to the non-bankrupt spouse.